Smith set

 The Smith set, (Note: Many authors reserve the term "Schwartz set" for the strict Smith set described below.) sometimes called the top-cycle generalizes the idea of a Condorcet winner to cases where no such winner exists.
 It does so by allowing cycles of candidates to be treated jointly, as if they were a single Condorcet winner.
 Voting systems that always elect a candidate from the Smith set pass the Smith criterion.
 The Smith set and Smith criterion are both named for mathematician John H. Smith.

 The Smith set provides one standard of optimal choice for an election outcome.
 An alternative, stricter criterion is given by the Landau set.

 Definition

 The Smith set is formally defined as the smallest set such that every candidate inside the set S pairwise defeats every candidate outside S.

 Alternatively, it can be defined as the set of all candidates with a (non-strict) beatpath to any candidate who defeats them.

-A set of candidates each of whose members pairwise defeats every candidate outside the set is known as a dominating set.
+A set of candidates S such that every member of S pairwise defeats every candidate outside S is known as a dominating set.
 Thus the Smith set is also called the smallest dominating set.